ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 To follow this post you will need some basic cryptography knowledge.
 Whenever you do not know or understand a concept you should probably just head over to Wikipedia and take a few minutes or just do it later and maybe re-read the whole thing.

+> Disclaimer: I am not a security expert or cryptographer but did my best to
+> research this post thouroughly.
+Please [let me know](https://twitter.com/ttaubert)
-I am not an "expert" so please let me know of any mistakes and I will correct them as soon as possible.
+> of any mistakes I might have made and I will correct them as soon as possible.

 ## But didn't Andy say this is all shit?